andikleen/pmu-tools/README.md

 Read the documentation.

-[rdpmc] (http://github.com/andikleen/pmu-tools/self/rdpmc.html) is the basic facility to access raw counters.
+[rdpmc] (http://htmlpreview.github.com/?https://github.com/andikleen/pmu-tools/blob/master/self/rdpmc.html) is the basic facility to access raw counters.

 ocperf can be used to generate raw perf numbers for your CPU to pass to rdpmc_open()
 	ocperf list | less
 <look for intended event>
 	DIRECT_MSR=1 ./ocperf.py stat -e eventname true
 <look for perf stat -e rXXXX in output>

 XXX is the needed event number in hex.
 Note that self does not support offcore or uncore events.

-Also the event numbers are CPU specific, so you may need a /proc/cpuinfo model check.
+Also the event numbers are CPU specific, so you may need a /proc/cpuinfo model check for portable programs (see the ocperf source for example)

+Example (replace EVENTNUMBER with your intended event from above or a perf event like PERF_COUNT_HW_CPU_CYCLES)

 	#include "rdpmc.h"

 	struct rdpmc_ctx ctx;
 	unsigned long long start, end;

-	if (rdpmc_open(XXX, &ctx) < 0) ... error ...
+	if (rdpmc_open(EVENTNUMBER, &ctx) < 0) ... error ...
 	start = rdpmc_read(&ctx);
 	... your workload ...
 	end = rdpmc_read(&ctx);

-[measure] (http://github.com/andikleen/pmu-tools/self/measure.html) supports event group profiling.
+[measure] (http://htmlpreview.github.com/?https://github.com/andikleen/pmu-tools/blob/master/self/measure.html) supports event group profiling.
-[interrupts] (http://github.com/andikleen/pmu-tools/self/interrupts.html) provides functions for a common use case of filtering out context switches and interrupts from micro benchmarks.
+[interrupts] (http://htmlpreview.github.com/?https://github.com/andikleen/pmu-tools/blob/master/self/interrupts.html) provides functions for a common use case of filtering out context switches and interrupts from micro benchmarks.
 These only work on Intel Ivy and Sandy Bridge CPUs.